How to Rename a Column in SQL

 Renaming a column in SQL is a simple yet essential task that helps keep your database schema clean and organized.

-If you want to change a column name to improve clarity ormatch a change in your database design, it's important to know how to do it properly.
+If you want to rename a column in SQL to improve clarity or match a change in your database design, it's important to know how to do it properly.
 This can save you time and help you avoid mistakes.

-Fortunately, SQL provides several ways to rename column name SQL, depending on the database you're working with.
+Fortunately, SQL provides several ways to rename a column in SQL, depending on the database you're working with.

 Before jumping into the specifics, it’s important to note that renaming a column doesn’t affect the data within that column.
 It only changes the name, making it easier for you and others to understand the structure of the table.